katita81/E-commerceBackEnd_a13/README.md

 This is command-line application to manage a company's employee database mainly addressed to bussiness owners who want to view and manage their departments, roles and employees in their companies so they can organize and plan their businesses.

+First set up the data by position me in the db folder and running mysql -u root -p, typing mysql password, source schema.sql, source seeds.sql, exit, back to main folder. run application and choose view role to see the updated role table with the added role.

 GIVEN a command-line application that accepts user input.

 WHEN I start the application